kellsnc/sadx-multiplayer/docs/using-the-mod.md

 * Battle: the character type is forced, you can hit your opponents and access Twinkle Circuit.

 Then choose the gameplay type and level to play together!

+### Free Camera

+Individual players are able to switch their camera mode by holding L+R and then pressing Y.

+### Fishing with Big

+Lure a fish until it bites and when it does, move the left stick around.

+Objectives:
+* In co-op mode you must catch Froggy
+* In battle mode, the first one to reach 2000g wins